Low-temperature statistical mechanics of the QuanTizer problem: fast quenching and equilibrium cooling of the three-dimensional Voronoi Liquid: Results

 This concludes our analysis of the quasi-static (slow) equilibrium cooling and heating of the Voronoi liquid.
 Confirming the results by Ruscher {\it et al.} we find the system to behave like a typical first-order order/disorder transition with hysteresis in that limit, with the low-temperature state given by the BCC lattice.

 We now turn to a different question, namely that of what structures the Voronoi liquid adopts upon fast non-equilibrium cooling or a quench.
-These data are obtained by MD simulations where the system is initialised in equilibrium configurations at high $T$, and then cooled at high cooling rates.
+These data are obtained by MD simulations where the system is initialized in equilibrium configurations at high $T$, and then cooled at high cooling rates.
 The limit of an infinite cooling rate, where the temperature is abruptly set to $0$, is here referred to as {\it quench}.
-These non-equilibrium final configurations are compared in particular to the structures obtained by Lloyd's algorithm, discussed by \citet{klatt_universal_2019}; Lloyd's algorithm represents a steepest-descent minimisation of the energy functional in eq.~\ref{eq:quantizer-energy} and can therefore be regarded as a type of quench.
+These non-equilibrium final configurations are compared in particular to the structures obtained by Lloyd's algorithm, discussed by \citet{klatt_universal_2019}; Lloyd's algorithm represents a steepest-descent minimization of the energy functional in eq.~\ref{eq:quantizer-energy} and can therefore be regarded as a type of quench.

 Figure~\ref{fig:quench} and Table~\ref{tab:energies} represent our analysis of the structure of the configurations that result from quenching the system, that is, by MD or MC simulations of a systems where a high-temperature ideal gas configuration evolves when the temperature is abruptly set to 0.
 Figure~(\ref{fig:quench}) shows the structure factors of the structures thus obtained and Table \ref{tab:energies} the $\tau$ order metric calculated from these.
-See also appendix \ref{sec:lloyd-vs-md} for a technical comparison of an MD quench and Lloyd's algorithm.
+See also Appendix \ref{sec:lloyd-vs-md} for a technical comparison of an MD quench and Lloyd's algorithm.

 These final structures are compared to the structures obtained by application of the (purely geometric) Lloyd's algorithm to the same structures, as suggested by \citet{klatt_universal_2019} (and also to the data for that same system as reported by \citet{klatt_universal_2019}).
 The key result is that, to a high degree of accuracy and within the statistical accuracy of our data, structures obtained by MD or MC quenches are indistinguishable from the converged Lloyd states in terms of the structure factor and the derived $\tau$ metric (within error bars).
-Moreover, we also find a hyperuniformity index $H$~\footnote{We estimate $H$ by fitting a Gaussian-shaped density to the peak ($6<k<7.5$) and by extrapolating a second-degree polynomial $ax^2+c$ to the origin ($k_{\min}<k<4$).
-The precise value of $H$ depends on the fit range and functional form.} of the order of magnitude $10^{-4}$.